Investors Policy

 In accordance with the provisions of Section 124 and 125 of the Companies Act, 2013, the amount of dividend remaining unclaimed and unpaid for a period of seven years from the date of it is lying in unpaid dividend account, is required to be transferred to the Investor Education and Protection Fund (IEPF).

-Members who have not yet received their dividends for the past seven years (which is lying in Company’s unpaid dividend account) are requested to email their request at investors@dabur.com.
+Members who have not yet received their dividends for the past seven years (which is lying in Company’s unpaid dividend account) are requested to email their request to Company’s RTA at einward.ris@kfintech.com or to the Company at investors@dabur.com.
 In respect of dividend which has been transferred to the IEPF, members may claim the dividend by submitting requisite prescribed documents to the IEPF.

 Updation of Shareholder KYC and processing of Investors’ requests